marcoantoniocorallo/MicroC/README.md

 #### To-Do

+- arrays as pointers;
-- pointers, arrays & multi-dimensional arrays as in C;
+- multi-dimensional arrays as in C;
-- seperate compilation.
+- seperate compilation;
 - floating point arithmetic and strings as in C, i.e. null-terminated arrays of characters;
 - structs, `sizeof`, bitwise and comma operators;